joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 * _This policy allows you to specify whether to terminate a timed-out Terminal Services session instead of disconnecting it._
 * **Set a time limit for log off of RemoteApp sessions**
 * _This policy allows you to specify how long a user's RemoteApp session will remain in a disconnected state after closing all RemoteApp programs before the session is logged off from the RD Session Host server._
-* **Close** the **Group Policy Management console**, as this is a Computer-based policy it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.
+* **Close** the **Group Policy Management console**; as this is a Computer-based policy, it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.

 _Reference: Taken from:_ [_https://kb.parallels.com/en/123638_](https://kb.parallels.com/en/123638 "https://kb.parallels.com/en/123638")

 ### DeleteUserAppContainersOnLogoff

-Back in March 2019, there were issues with slow server performance, caused by numerous Windows Firewall Rules getting created on user login.
-A patch was released, however, to enable this '_fix_' a registry key needs to be set.
+Back in March 2019, there were issues with slow server performance caused by numerous Windows Firewall Rules getting created on user login.
+A patch was released; however, to enable this '_fix_', a registry key needs to be set.
 You could eventually run into host performance/hang issues if this key is not configured.
 See: [https://support.microsoft.com/en-us/help/4490481](https://support.microsoft.com/en-us/help/4490481 "https://support.microsoft.com/en-us/help/4490481")

  1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
  2. **Expand** your **domain** and **Group Policy Objects**.